dcreadon/dcreadon.github.io/SWADL.md

 * **Isolated Network:** This configuration ensures an isolated environment for the devices to securely communicate on.

 ## 📜 Standards & Compliance
-The system was designed around wiress avionic standards that are currently in place:
+The system was designed around wirless avionic standards that are currently in place:

 * **ARINC 615A:** Defined the transmission protocol for data loading over Ethernet/IP networks.
 * **ARINC 665:** Standardized the structure and file formats of Loadable Software Parts (LSP) to ensure correct installation of devices.